OpertusMundi/ingest/README.md

 - **GS_PASS** GeoServer user password.
 - (optional) **TEMPDIR**: The location for storing temporary files.
 If not set, the system temporary path location will be used.
 - (optional) **CORS**: List or string of allowed origins.
 Default: \*.
+- (optional) **LOGGING**: Logging configuration file, otherwise the default logging configuration file will be used.

 A development server could be started with:
 ```